Skip to content

 # Clone and install in development mode

-git clone https://github.com/UmeAiRT/ComfyUI-Auto_installer.git
+git clone https://gitlab.com/UmeAiRT-Studio/ComfyUI-Auto_installer-Python.git

-cd ComfyUI-Auto_installer
+cd ComfyUI-Auto_installer-Python

 pip install -e ".[dev]"